The process of determining the present value of a company or an asset

 By trading a security on an exchange, sellers and buyers will dictate the market value of that bond or stock.
 However, intrinsic value is a concept that refers to a security’s perceived value on the basis of future earnings or other attributes that are not related to a security’s market value.
-Therefore, the work of analysts when doing valuation is to know if an investment or a company is undervalued or overvalued by the market.
+Therefore, the work of analysts when performing a valuation is to know if an investment or a company is undervalued or overvalued by the market.

-Valuation is the process of determining the theoretically correct value of a company, investment or asset, as opposed to its cost or current market value.
+Valuation is the process of determining the theoretically correct value of a company, investment, or asset, as opposed to its cost or current market value.

-Common reasons for performing a valuation are for M&A, strategic planning, capital financing and investing in securities.
+Common reasons for performing a valuation are for M&A, strategic planning, capital financing, and investing in securities.

-Reasons for performing a valuation
+Reasons for Performing a Valuation

 Valuation is an important exercise since it can help identify mispriced securities or determine what projects a company should invest.
 Some of the main reasons for performing a valuation are listed below.

 Buyers and sellers will normally have a difference in the value of a business.
 Both parties would benefit from a valuation when making their ultimate decision on whether to buy or sell and at what price.

 A company should only invest in projects that increase itsnet present value.
 Therefore, any investment decision is essentially a mini-valuation based on the likelihood of future profitability and value creation.

 3. Capital financing